What is an anti-competitive agreement?

-If companies are competing against each other in the same market then they will challenge each other to gain a competitive advantage by doing such things as lowering their price or improving the quality of the product.
-This in turn means that we, the consumer, will be able to buy high quality products at low prices.
+Companies competing against each other in the same market will usually try to gain a competitive advantage by eg, lowering their price or improving the quality of the product.
+This means the consumer can buy higher quality products at lower prices.

-Under UK law we see two sets of laws working together simultaneously.
-If an agreement made by a UK company affects trade solely within the UK then this will be governed by Section 1 of the Competition Act 1998 (Amended by the Enterprise Act 2002) whereas if an agreement made by a UK company extends beyond the UK to involve other European Union Member States then that will be governed by Article 81 of the EC Treaty.
+Under UK law two sets of laws working together simultaneously.
+If an agreement made by a UK company affects trade solely within the UK, this will be governed by Chapter 1 of the Competition Act 1998 (as amended by the Enterprise Act 2002).
+An agreement made by a UK company which extends beyond the UK to involve other EU member states will be governed by Article 81 of the EC Treaty.

 What needs to be established for an agreement to be anti-competitive?

-That there was an agreement, arrangement or concerted business practice
+- an agreement, arrangement or concerted business practice;

-Which appreciably prevents, restricts or distorts competition, and which
+- which appreciably prevents, restricts or distorts competition; and

-In order to establish whether an agreement is ant-competitive the object and effect of the agreement need to be examined rather than whether the agreement was in fact written down or not.
-Whether something has the object of restricting competition means if it was intended to restrict competition and whether something has the effect of restricting completion means if it has in fact restricted competition.
+To establish whether an agreement is ant-competitive, the object and effect of the agreement are examined, rather than whether the agreement was written down or not.
+If the object of an agreement was to restrict competition it means it was intended to restrict competition; if something has the effect of restricting completion it means it has in fact restricted competition.

 The following types of arrangement are generally prohibited under Chapter 1 and Article 81:

-Agreements which fix trading conditions, for example discounts
+- agreements which fix trading conditions, eg, discounts;

-Agreements which limit or control production, markets, technical development or investment.
-Setting quotas is probably the best example of this.
+- agreements which limit or control production, markets, technical development or investment (eg, setting quotas);

-Agreements which place other parties at a disadvantage.
-An example of this is placing different terms on different parties for the same kind of agreements.
+- agreements which place other parties at a disadvantage (eg, placing different terms on different parties for the same kind of agreements).